raffix/bike-ratio.github.io/README.md

 ## To access the site https://raffix.github.io/bike-ratio.github.io/

-# The libraries used:
+## The libraries used:
 https://materializecss.com/
 https://www.chartjs.org/

-Feel free to make a colaboration.
+Please feel free to make a colaboration.